shelkmike/Elloreas/README.md

 ### Frequently asked questions:
 1) How to cite Elloreas?<br />

-Cite the paper "Mitochondrial genome of Fagopyrum esculentum and the genetic diversity of extranuclear genomes in buckwheat" (currently under review) where Elloreas was first described.
+Cite the paper ["Mitochondrial genome of Fagopyrum esculentum and the genetic diversity of extranuclear genomes in buckwheat"](https://pubmed.ncbi.nlm.nih.gov/32408719/) where Elloreas was first described.

 2) What's the difference between this readme and the full version of the manual?<br />

-The full version of the manual (manual.pdf) provided with each version of Elloreas is identical to the document you now read, except that the manual additionally contains a detailed description of the algorithm.
+The full version of the manual (manual.pdf) provided with each version of Elloreas is identical to the document you now read, except that the manual contains a more detailed description of the output files and the algorithm of Elloreas.

 3) Elloreas extends the contig only in the 3' direction ("to the right").
 Why not make it to extend the contig to the left too?<br />